ruben2020/codequery/README.md

 * Port to MacOS or other platforms
 * Write plugins for Vim, emacs, eclipse, Notepad++ etc.
 * Write a web-based interface to CodeQuery's database
-* Add support for other languages e.g. Ruby
+* Add support for other languages e.g. Javascript

 ## List of Contributors